Signed in as:

 What do I remember for myself?

-Could there be another way to see what happened?
+Could there be another way to understand what happened?

 Or could someone be influencing me to think a certain way?

-Sometimes it’s not just what people say — it’s how they say it.
-The tone, the words they choose, and the emotions they add can all change how a story feels.
+Sometimes it’s not just what people say, it’s how they say it.
+The tone, the words they choose, and the emotions they add can quietly shape how a story feels inside you.

-Pay attention when certain names or memories always come with the same emotion attached — like anger, pity, fear, or disgust.
-Those feelings can start to stick to the person being talked about, even when you’re not sure why.
+Pay attention when certain names or memories always come wrapped in the same feeling, like anger, pity, fear, or disgust.
+When the same emotion is repeated again and again, it can start to stick to the person being talked about, even when you’re not sure why.

 You might notice words that make one person sound all good and another sound all bad.
-Or words that turn normal moments into proof that someone can’t be trusted.
-That’s how opinions start to sound like facts.
+Or words that turn ordinary moments into proof that someone can’t be trusted.
+When this happens often enough, opinions can slowly start to sound like facts.

 When you catch this happening, pause and ask yourself: